Conarius/Neovim-IDE/README.md

 Have Go/Golang installed on your system.
 Instructions can be found [here](https://go.dev/doc/install)

-### GHCUp
+### GHCUp, Cargo and Stack

 Have GHCUp installed on your system.
-Instructions can be found [here](https://www.haskell.org/ghcup/install/)
+Instructions can be found [here](https://www.haskell.org/ghcup/install/).
+With ghcup installed you should then install cabal and stack through ghcup itself.

 ## Installation